glufsaren/Rocket.DbC/README.md

 * **Between**

 When using `Is` evaluates if a number is between the specified bounds.
-When using `IsNot` the number has to be outside the bounds.
+When using `IsNot` the number has to be outside of the bounds.

 	Require.That(() => obj.Text).Is.Between(1, 2);
 	Require.That(() => obj.Text).IsNot.Between(1, 2);